 The Nx Series offers a space-saving profile that’s easy to install while accommodating limited floor space.
-The integrated separator, MPV and thermostatic valve reduce connections by up to 90% -- meaning fewer opportunities for leaks.
+The integrated separator, MPV, and thermostatic valve reduce connections by up to 90% -- meaning fewer opportunities for leaks.
 The Nx series also comes in variable speed drive for 8-90kW for even more efficiency and energy savings opportunities.

-Learn more about the award-winning NX series and why it is a bona-fide winner!!
+Learn more about the award-winning NX series and why it is a bonafide winner!!

+What do you Consider when purchasing a rotary air compressor?
 Let’s say you buy a Volvo, arguably considered one of the safest cars on the road, and you drive it 70 mph into a brick wall (by the way, don’t do this, it ruins the paint job), is it the car’s fault that it may no longer run?

 The same scenario applies to equipment.
 If the OEMs installation recommendations are not adhered to, there will be a high degree of probability that the compressed air equipment will not be reliable, will not experience the stated longevity, may require above average maintenance, may consume more electrical energy than required and may not consistently provide the compressed air quality required by production.

-While it’s impossible to cover all of the things you need to consider when installing a rotary air compress (and we hope it’s an FS-Curtis), this short article is intended to help avoid the equivalent of driving your car into a brick wall.
+While it’s impossible to cover all of the things you need to consider when installing a rotary air compressor (and we hope it’s an FS-Curtis), this short article is intended to help avoid the equivalent of driving your car into a brick wall.

 1) Have your system voltage measured.
 The most common electrical utility voltages in the United States are 200 volt, 208 volt, 230 volt, 460 volt.
 Electrical utilities guarantee a voltage supply tolerance of + 10%.
 For example, if the voltage stated supply is 230 volts it could measure at any given time from 207 up to 243 volts.
 Most electrical utilities attempt to hold the supply voltage to + 5%.
 Operating electrical motors off design or away from their nameplate voltage will generate additional heat leading to reduced motor life expectancy.
 The majority of induction motors, 5 hp through 600 hp supplied to the U.S. market, are 230 & 460 volts; however, 200 & 208 volt systems are becoming more popular.
 If a 230 volt name plated motor is operated on a 200 to 208 volt system it will operate in an elevated heated condition leading to extremely reduced motor life.
 This is not a recommended practice.
 There are motors specifically designed for 200 & 208 volt operation.
 For these applications motors name plated as such should be used.